Speed-up Quantum Perceptron via Shortcuts to Adiabaticity: Discussions

-We have demonstrated that the enhanced performance of our method using IE techniques leads to sigmoid activation functions within a minimal operation time of $t=0.15 t_0$.
-If, for instance, we select $t_0 = 100 \ \mu$s, we would get a maximum value for the control $\Omega(t)$ that is $|\Omega_{\rm max}| \ll 500$ kHz for the kind of solutions found in Fig.~\ref{C-tf-P-field} (b) (see horizontal axis limits).
-This permits its application in modern quantum platforms such as NV centers in diamond that present coherence times much longer than $100\ \mu$s even at room temperature, and the possibility of introducing stronger controls~\cite{Doherty13, Dobrovitski13}.
-In this manner one could envision a diamond chip with several NVs, each of them with available nearby nuclear spins qubits, as a quantum hardware to construct QNN using IE methods~\cite{WorkinP}.
+We have demonstrated that the enhanced performance of our method using IE techniques leads to sigmoid activation functions within a minimal operation time of $t_f^{\textrm{min}}=0.15 \ t_0$.
+If, for instance, one selects $t_0 = 500 $ ns, the maximum value for the control $\Omega(t)$ amounts to $|\Omega_{\rm max}| \approx 50$ MHz for the kind of solutions presented in Fig.~\ref{C-tf-P-field} (b) (see horizontal axis limits in that figure).
+This permits the application of our controls in modern quantum platforms such as NV centers in diamond that present coherence times much longer than $0.15 \ t_0=0.15 \times 500 = 75$ ns even at room temperature~\cite{Doherty13, Dobrovitski13}.
+In addition, current arbitrary waveform generators allow to change the amplitude of the delivered microwave field (and consequently of the Rabi frequency $\Omega$) in time-scales significantly smaller than $1$ns~\cite{Zopes17, NaydenovPC}.
+Then, one can easily introduce the controls in Fig.~\ref{C-tf-P-field} (b) to produce nonlinear sigmoid responses in NV centers.
+IE is also helpful to achieve the robust control in a specific physical setup \cite{STA-unwanted-transitions1,STA-unwanted-transitions2,STA-unwanted-transitions3} when one considers the Ising model with unwanted transitions between the target two-level system and other levels.
+In this manner one could envision a diamond chip with several NVs, each of them with available nearby nuclear spin qubits, as a quantum hardware to construct QNN using IE methods.

-\textit{Conclusions.-} We propose IE-based controls for the fast and robust design of quantum perceptrons encoded in the excitation probability of a qubit.
-Compared to FAQUAD, the operation time of our method can be sped up by a factor of 2.
-In addition, the control fields derived from IE have a smooth shape leading to experimentally feasible protocols with large fidelities, while these are stable with respect to control parameters.
-The speed-up quantum perceptron designed here will improve the performance of QNN, paving the way to implementations in modern platforms such as NV centers in diamond.